 Is the association between Varicose Veins and pregnancy because of the weight gained during pregnancy?
 Or are there other factors involved?During the first trimester of pregnancy, hormones are released that cause relaxation of veins.
 This promotes blood to go in the wrong direction (reflux) which may cause varicose veins.
 The fact that most varicose veins appear during the first trimester suggests that it has more to do with hormones than with weight gained.

 I had a laser treatment done on a deep vein when I was 4 weeks pregnant and did not know I was.
-I am now 23 weeks and am nervous that the general anesthesia at such a early time in gestation will cause long term effects.I do not know how your procedure was done, but we never do laser ablation under general anesthesia.
+Now 23 weeks, I am nervous that the general anesthesia at such a early time in gestation will cause long term effects.I do not know how your procedure was done, but we never do laser ablation under general anesthesia.
 In our office it is done under local anesthesia, with perhaps a small dose of an oral sedative, and is very safe, even if one is pregnant.
 There definitely would be some risk to you and your fetus if you did, in fact, have general anesthesia, although for the life of me, I do not know why any physician would perform this procedure using such extreme anesthesia.

 Are there complications during pregnancy after having EVLA?
 I had this surgery a year ago, then again 4 days ago because the first one was not successful.
 I would like to get pregnant in the next couple of months, but I’m worried about clots.
 Should I be, or are there other risks?There is no data as to the risk of pregnancy and EVLT.
 There is a risk of DVT with pregnancy and a risk with EVLT but that risk should be long over in the next couple of months.
 Ablating the reflux with the EVLT should actually decrease your risk of DVT in theory.
 I would strongly encourage you to where your compression stockings throughout your pregnancy in any event.